 - Lectures are talks on particular topics or subjects which may include audio and audio-visual examples.
 You will get the most out of lectures if you do a small amount of preparation in advance on the given topic, either through reading, listening or watching related materials (as outlined by your lecturer prior to the lecturer) and take notes throughout.
 You will also be given the opportunity to discuss topics covered either in the class or in small group seminars. - Tutorial Groups are mainly tutor-led technique classes which include tutor demonstrations, audio examples and an opportunity for you to demonstrate your attainment of the techniques/subjects being taught. - Performance Workshops are tutored rehearsal classes which support the development of an original and advanced musical repertoire by the students.
-These will discuss and evaluate topics and skills such as musicianship skills and interpersonal performance communication/interaction skills (both as a musician and a musical director), and you will be given the opportunity to contribute creative ideas and work under the direction of other creative musicians. - Technology Seminars are based in one of ICMP's tech suites.
+These will discuss and evaluate topics and skills such as musicianship skills and interpersonal performance communication/interaction skills (both as a musician and a musical director), and you will be given the opportunity to contribute creative ideas and work under the direction of other creative musicians.

+Recording Studio Workshops are tutored classes which support the development of original recordings by the students.
+These will discuss and evaluate topics and skills such as engineering, recording, interpersonal communication/interaction skills, critical listening, mixing, and mastering.

+- Technology Seminars are based in one of ICMP's tech suites.
 These lessons will introduce you to subjects such as studio production techniques and will incorporate both tutorials and hands-on practical work. - Student-Led Classes/Presentations will require you to make a presentation either on your own or in collaboration with other students.
 This enables you to develop and demonstrate a wide range of skills. - Independent and Self-Directed Learning allows you to pursue your own scholarly, creative and professional interests.
 The module information on Canvas contain lists of recommended books, equipment and sources of support, and tutors may suggest additional reading or sources of information.
 However, this will be only part of what you need to know, and you will be expected to take responsibility for finding out yourself what additional reading is needed and what resources are available.
-You will be expected to identify most of your own needs, and to take steps to find the support you need - the ability to learn independently is viewed as one of the most valuable skills imparted to graduates of a UK Higher Education degree.
+You will be expected to identify most of your own needs, and to take steps to find the support you need the ability to learn independently is viewed as one of the most valuable skills imparted to graduates of a UK Higher Education degree.
 It allows you to continue to develop and better your skillsets beyond your time at ICMP.